Dgotlieb/Vagrant-Docker-ELK-Grafana/README.md

 # Vagrant-Docker-ELK-Grafana
-A simply Vagrantfile for Docler
+A simply Vagrantfile for Docker, ELK stack & Grafana